-Melbourne Water has begun developing Integrated Service Plans (ISPs) with a number of Councils and advocacy for the development of an ISP for Moreland will be a short-term action of this plan based on the findings of the review.
+Melbourne Water has begun developing Integrated Service Plans (ISPs) with a number of Councils and advocacy for the development of an ISP for Merri-bek will be a short-term action of the Nature Plan based on the findings of the review.
 A business case will be developed for any gaps in Councils service, benchmarked across other Councils and in consideration of future needs.